MPhil in Economics Course Structure

 Second Year

-In the second year, you will take four option courses.
+In the second year, you will take three or four option courses.
 These build on the first-year training and provide deeper and broader training in your areas of interest.
 You can take advanced-level courses in macroeconomics, microeconomics, econometrics and empirical research methods covering recent developments in theory and analytical techniques.
 Other option courses are designed to develop knowledge and understanding of theory, empirical techniques and debates within specialist fields of economics.
-These include behavioural economics, development economics, economic history, financial economics, international trade, labour economics and public economics.
+These include among others, behavioural economics, development economics, economic history, financial economics, international trade, labour economics and public economics.
+The set of courses and the course content, is indicative and may change from year to year.
+More information is made available at the options fair, usually held in Hilary term of first year.

 Second Year Course Options